 Chaplin has married three times.

 In 1918 Chaplin quickly tied the knot to Mildred Harris, a 17-year-old actress, a move he would soon regret, claiming they were irreconcilably mistaken.
 Since the divorce, he married Lita Grey, a 16-year-old, another actress he had a bitter split with.
 And in 1943, though in the midst of a high-profile paternity suit, Chaplin, 54, married Oona O’Neill, 18, whom was introduced by Hollywood agent to him.
 Playwright Eugene O’Neill’s father, O’Neill, was so upset by the match that he disinherited her.
 But unlike the other relationships that Chaplin has, this one has last.
 The two were together until age 88 when Chaplin died.

 Despite spending nearly 40 years in the United States, Chaplin never became an American citizen.
 Meanwhile, he developed a reputation as a communist sympathizer owing in part to Modern Times, a parody of the machine era.
 The FBI put him under surveillance during the McCarthy period and a Congressman from Mississippi called for his deportation.
 However, in 1952, the U.S. government revoked his re-entry visa when he went on vacation to England.
 Instead than going before a board of immigration officials before face allegations, Chaplin opted to uproot his family to Switzerland.

 Only a few months after Chaplin’s death, two robbers stole his coffin from a Swiss cemetery and sent a $600,000 demand for ransom to his father.
 They’ve reportedly harassed her children because she declined to pay.
-Nevertheless, the bungling thieves were soon captured and retrieved the coffin.
-This was then re-buried in a concrete vault which was theft-proof.
+Nevertheless, the bungling thieves were soon caught and retrieved the coffin.

 These are some amazing Facts About Charlie Chaplin